 Cheese Raclette et fondue Savoyarde.
 It is all about cheese.
-These are two traditional dishes from the Haute Savoie (although Swiss also claim the ownership) but Paris has many great places where to try these specialities.
+These are two traditional dishes from the Haute Savoie (although the Swiss also claim the ownership) but Paris has many great places where to try these specialities.

 Just to explain the difference, Raclette is sliced cheese that is roasted near a heat source until bubbly, then poured over food, (usually potatoes).
-Fondue is a dish made of melted cheese and other ingredients as white wine into which food can be dipped.
+Fondue is a dish made of melted cheese and other ingredients such as white wine into which food can be dipped.

 Where to try them?

 For a good Fondue in Paris: Go to Pain Vin Fromages